-As part of the normal behaviour pattern of healthy, typically-developing infants, infants may become restless or upset during the testing session.
-To minimise distress to the infant, the Investigator informs the parent that they can abort the testing session at any time.
-Because the parent has their eyes shut and wears headphones playing a soundtrack during the session, there is a slight possibility that they may not be aware of their child's distress.
-In such cases, the Investigator Collecting Data will draw attention to the infant's behaviour either by speaking to the parent over the headphones or by pausing the session and approaching the parent.
-After providing the parent with an opportunity to comfort and settle their child, the parent can decide whether or not they wish to continue.
-The procedures pose no risks to the infant, parent or the Investigator Collecting Data.
+EEG/ERP recording has been used safely for many years with infants, and we are aware of no cases of adverse events.
+EEG equipment comes from certified suppliers of medical equipment, who are obliged by law to adhere to published guidelines on electrical and mechanical safety (IEC-601).
+During the session, if the infant becomes unduly distressed or uncomfortable, parents of infants are asked to indicate if they want to stop the experiment.
+As part of the normal behaviour pattern of typically-developing infants, infants may become restless or upset during the study.
+To minimise distress, the infant stays seated on the parent or caregiver's lap throughout the session.
+However, because the parent has their eyes shut during some studies, there is the occasional risk that they may not be aware of their child's distress.
+Since the Investigator Collecting Data monitors the infant during the session, the investigator can, in such cases, draw attention to the infant's behaviour by speaking to the parent via a microphone and pausing the study.
+After providing the parent with an opportunity to comfort and settle their child, they can decide whether or not they wish to continue.
+The procedure will be interrupted or aborted if a participant needs to take a break or visit the bathroom, or if a fire alarm goes off.